Antimicrobial resistance in Australia: Mechanism

 The effect of antimicrobials on microbes is disrupting the internal structures of the bacteria to stops them from reproducing or to kill them.
 The microbes can gain resistance to the drugs by changing the structures to prevent their actions.

 Preventing antimicrobial from reaching the target

 Microorganisms can resist antimicrobials by preventing the drug from reaching its target.
 Microbes can push away the antimicrobials out of the cell's body by creating pumps placed in the membrane, called efflux pumps.
 These efflux pumps transport nutrient molecules in and out the cell and can be used to pump the antimicrobials out of the microbe.
 Another mechanism to withstand the action of antimicrobials is reducing the cell membrane's permeability, preventing the drug get through the cell membrane.
 The enzyme, β-lactamase, in some drug-resistant bacteria, has the ability to break down the active component in the penicillins.
 Bacteria can sometimes complicatedly modify the structure and components of the antimicrobials by producing enzymes so the antimicrobials can no longer interact with the microbe cell.
-These enzymes may have the ability to add different chemical groups to the antimicrobials.